-We hope that you make today count!
+We hope that you have a critically good day at school.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.